-By Dr. Peter Fischer, Professor of Medicine, Division of Infectious Diseases, School of Medicine
+Written by Dr. Peter Fischer, professor of medicine in the Division of Infectious Diseases at the School of Medicine

 Indonesia is the world’s 4th populous country with 13,000 islands and poor access to physicians is common.
 Many health research projects in Indonesia are not located in hospitals or clinics of big cities, but instead are in remote settings in the field.

 In these settings, local puskesmas (health centers) are often run by one nurse or midwife who is responsible for a population of several thousand residents.
 This situation bears special challenges to successfully perform clinical and epidemiological research projects in general and in our case, research on human worm parasite infections in particular.

 Finding the perfect collaborator in Indonesia is the first challenge.
 While scientific excellence may be the most important criterion for most academic research collaborators, other criteria are just as essential for successful field research in Indonesia such as reliability, trust, ability to provide a safe work environment in the field, good relationships with local health personnel and sensitivity to local cultures.
 The DOLF Project found such a valuable collaborator in Taniawati Supali at the University of Indonesia in Jakarta.
 She is able to coordinate projects not only with the Ministry of Health in Jakarta, but also with locally elected officials like the district Bupatis, local health authorities, and village leaders.